disler/diffbro/README.md

 [✅] Deploy version 0.1.2 to pypy

--- off vid

 [✅] Add help docs

 [✅] Support additional python versions

 [✅] Improve openai_api_key check

-[] Add confirm prompts to improve DX
-  - chad should always ask to use gpt-4 (simple yes/no prompt)
+[✅] Chad should always ask to use gpt-4 (simple yes/no prompt)

+[] Add custom prompt flag to be run on the diff `diffbro --prompt "Below is a git diff of code.
+Please review and notify only of critical issues."`

+[] Add summarybro flag that will create a git commit message using the diffbro summary `diffbro --commit-msg` -> "Added new feature to the app, fixed a bug, and refactored some code."

+[] RELEASE VERSION 1.0.0!!!

+- Next

   [] Add token limit check to prevent overage charges

   [] Add 'AI Devlogs' section to readme w/links to ai devlogs

--- on vid

   [] Add ~/.diffbro config file support for defaults

-[] Add custom prompts with a --custom 'name' which will refer to a custom.* block in ~/.diffbro

-[] Add summarybro flag that will create a git commit message using the diffbro summary

-[] Deploy to Pypi
+    - if a cli param was specified, use that.
+Add default values to detect if a cli param was specified (dirty)
+    - add new 'custom' param to cli to use custom config